Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

 In the remaining part of this section, we briefly discuss how to generalize our algorithm for a simple nested composite optimization problem of the following form:

-Here $X$ is a closed convex set, $\psi:\R\to\R$, $f:\R^n\to\R$, and $\phi:\R^n\to\R$ are closed convex functions, and $\psi$ is monotone increasing (so that the problem is a convex optimization problem).
-The difference between the above problem and problem \cref{eq:problem} exists in the nested structure with $\psi$.
+Here $X$ is a closed convex set, $\psi:\R\to\R$, $f:\R^n\to\R$, and $\phi:\R^n\to\R$ are closed convex functions, and $\psi$ is monotone non-decreasing (so that the problem is a convex optimization problem). \cmo{ Here we assume $\psi:\R\to\R$ and $f:\R^n\to\R$ only for simplicity of our discussion; all the analysis could be extended to more generalize problems of form $\psi:\R^m \to\R$ and $f:\R^n\to\R^m$.} The difference between the above problem and problem \eqref{eq:problem} exists in the nested structure with $\psi$.
 Without loss of generality we also assume that the Lipschitz constant of $\psi$ is $1$.
 Moreover, we assume that $\psi$ is relatively simple such that the following \emph{generalized perturbed gradient mapping} can be computed efficiently:

-we still use the terminology that $\sigma$ and $\xu$ are the regularization parameter and prox-center of the above generalized perturbed gradient mapping.
-Clearly, $x^*\in X$ is an optimal solution to problem \cref{eq:composite_problem} if and only if $G_{\eta}(x^*)= 0$ for some $\eta>0$, where we denote the \emph{generalized gradient mapping} and \emph{generalized projected gradient} as
+We still use the terminology that $\sigma$ and $\xu$ are the regularization parameter and prox-center of the above generalized perturbed gradient mapping.
+Clearly, $x^*\in X$ is an optimal solution to problem \eqref{eq:composite_problem} if and only if $G_{\eta}(x^*)= 0$ for some $\eta>0$, where we denote the \emph{generalized gradient mapping} and \emph{generalized projected gradient} as

 respectively, where